-For website feedback, subscription to LAO news releases, or other questions contact Mike Greer, (916) 319-8360 or firstname.lastname@example.org.
+For website feedback, subscription to LAO news releases, or other questions contact Michael Greer, (916) 319-8360 or email@example.com.

 Publications may be obtained from the Legislative Analyst's Office by sending $2.00 to the following address:Legislative Analyst's Office

-The Legislative Analyst's Office (LAO) has provided fiscal and policy advice to the Legislature for more than 70 years.
+The Legislative Analyst's Office (LAO) has provided fiscal and policy advice to the Legislature for 75 years.
 It is known for its fiscal and programmatic expertise and nonpartisan analyses of the state budget.
 The office serves as the "eyes and ears" for the Legislature to ensure that the executive branch is implementing legislative policy in a cost efficient and effective manner.

 The office is overseen by the Joint Legislative Budget Committee (JLBC), a 16-member bipartisan committee.
 Currently, the office has a staff of 43 analysts and approximately 13 support staff.
 The analytical staff cover several budget and policy areas: Criminal Justice, State Finance, Education (including K-12 and Higher Education), Health and Human Services, Natural Resources and Environment, General Government (including Local Government), Transportation, and Capital Outlay and Infrastructure.